Conclusion of Colombia Lifewater Projects – Estacion Village – Colombia

 This project in Estacion Village, Colombia has been completed under the direction of Returned Peace Corps Volunteer, Jeremy Mak.

 It was originally envisaged that project activities in Estacion Villa would take 3.5 consecutive days to complete, albeit against tight timelines and limited flexibility.
-One day was marked for village introductions, a second day for water surveys and house-to-house verifications, and a third day of 3 to 4 batch trainings.
-A fourth day was scheduled for post-distribution monitoring and follow-up at the household level, but this was later cancelled due to a transport constraint.
+One day was marked for village introductions, a second day for water surveys and house-to-house verifications, and the third day of 3 to 4 batch training.
+A fourth day was scheduled for post-distribution monitoring and follow-up at the household level, but this was later canceled due to a transport constraint.

 On the afternoon of December 18, 2016, a five-member team comprised of Jesus, Miriam, and Vicki Romo; local ranchero Diomedes Polo; and RPCV Jeremy Mak visited Estacion Villa and sought permission from the village mayor to do house-to-house registrations.

 On December 19th, the team met with the mayor and the village president and vice president to do a physical survey of the community’s water tank and open catchment pond.
 We were able to assess the conditions of the gravity-fed system and visibly observe the quality of the water the village relied on when drinking from their pipes.